 The #iwill campaign aims to ensure that 60% of 10 to 20-year-olds across the UK are taking part in meaningful social action by 2020.
-We support this by encouraging all of our students to get involved in a range of activities during our College community days such as volunteering and fundraising.
+We support this by encouraging all of our students to get involved in a range of activities, such as volunteering and fundraising for charities, during our College Community Days.

 Here are the top 5 reasons we think community work is so important:

 It brings people together and encourages teamwork